What You'll Find in This Section

 The first year of working with ELLs can be full of challenges.
 Fortunately, there are a number of resources to help!
 Colorín Colorado has compiled this list to help new ELL teachers navigate their experiences in the classroom.
 These resources may also be helpful for veteran teachers who are new to teaching ELLs.

 This resource section includes numerous articles, blog posts, and links to online networks with tips for planning distance learning for English language learners (ELLs).
-New resources will be added as they become available.
+See our complete distance learning guide for more information.